ItsTauTvyDas/DiscordVerificator/README.md

 - `/link <player> <discordId>` — links the player to its Discord profile. ([how to get discord id?](https://youtu.be/RzTWH0g2xbo?si=oQT2rCSuf6B3Z5kY))
 - `/unlink <player>` — unlinks the player from its Discord profile.
 - `/dvreload` — reloads the plugin (_including Discord bot_).

+## ❗❗ Extra feature
+Execute commands via a discord command!
+This is intended for small private servers.
+Disabled by default in the configuration!
+One use case I made this for - for Switch Bedrock or any other console players
+- `/mc <minecraft command>` — make player execute command that is linked to the same user that requests this command.

 ## 🔞 Permissions
 - `discordVerificator.link` _(for **operators** by default)_ — Allows to use `/link <player> <discordId>`